Hans Lewitus: Music and Memories

 Go back in time to the earliest beginnings of the Israel Philharmonic, then called the Palestine Symphony Orchestra, with Eva Lewitus, widow of original founding member Hans Lewitus, clarinetist.
 Eva’s first-person testimony is a riveting oral history of the fascinating but little-known members that made the Israel Phil what it is today.
-Read our interview with Eva, and view her private collection of photos below.

 My name is Eva Lewitus.
 My husband, clarinetist Hans Lewitus, was one of the founding members of the Israel Philharmonic, then called the Palestine Symphony Orchestra.
 He was recruited by Bronislaw Huberman himself.